The salt-and-pepper Rustic Sphinx Moth is a big and beautiful specimen that prefers southern latitudes and sea-level altitudes.

 This moth is well adapted to various types of warm climates.
 It can be found in arid, temperate and even tropical areas.
-It is most active at the end of summer and into fall.
-Bougainvillea, petunias and other aromatic flowers make fine places to observe them.
+It is most active at the end of summer and into fall when temperatures are at their highest in North America.
+Bougainvillea, petunias, and other aromatic flowers make fine places to observe them.

 Scientific Name: Manduca rustica